Eyevinn/chaos-stream-proxy/README.md

 - HLS
 - MPEG-DASH (MPD)

-If you want to try it out, a demo version is available at `https://chaos-proxy.prod.eyevinn.technology`.
+If you want to try it out you can sign up for an account at [Eyevinn Open Source Cloud](https://www.osaas.io).

 ## Get Started